mdawaffe-restricted/svn-php-function-browser/README.txt

 CLI: `php svn-function.php command arguments`.
      See `php svn-function.php help` for more information.

 Web: Just browse to URL at which you installed the script.
+To use List on many hosts,
+     you'll need to set [AllowEncodedSlashes On][3].
+Lame.

 = Requirements =
 1. PHP >= 5.2.0